SwedbankPay/developer.swedbankpay.com/checkout/v3/standard/seamless-view.md

 {:.text-center}
 ![screenshot of the authentication model seamless view checkin][seamless-view-checkin]

-After checking in, the payment menu will appear with the payer information displayed above the menu.
-The payer can select their preferred payment instrument and pay.
+After checking in, the contact details and shipping address are displayed, along with the available shipping option(s).
+When the payer chooses a shipping option, the payment menu will appear.
+The payer can then proceed with the purchase.

 {:.text-center}
+![screenshot of the standard model seamless view contact details and shipping options][seamless-view-details-shipping]

+{:.text-center}
-![screenshot of the authentication model seamless view payment menu][seamless-view-payment-menu]
+![screenshot of the standard model seamless view is shipping confirmed and payment methods][seamless-view-details-shipping]

-Once the payer has completed the purchase, you can perform a GET towards the `paymentOrders` resource to see the purchase state.
+Once a purchase is complete, you can perform a GET towards the `paymentOrders` resource to see the purchase state.

 You can read about the different [Seamless View Events][seamless-view-events] in the feature section.